patrickbwarren/qgis3-survex-import/README.md

 in QGIS parlance this is referred to as a _co-ordinate reference system_ (CRS).

 The easiest way to do this is to use survex `*cs` commands in the .svx file to set an output CRS in the .3d file, then select 'CRS from .3d file' in the import dialog.

-For example the `DowProv.svx` file in the examples contains
+For example `DowProv.svx` in the examples contains

 ```
 *cs OSGB:SD
 *cs out EPSG:7405
 ```
-which specifies that the entrance `*fix`'s are in the Ordnance Survey (OS) SD grid square, and that the output  should use the all-numeric British National Grid (EPSG:7405).
+This specifies that the entrance `*fix`'s are in the Ordnance Survey (OS) SD grid square, and that the output  should use the all-numeric British National Grid (EPSG:7405).